art-egorov/ilund4u/docs/Parameters/cmd_parameters.md

 `-mse, --mmseqs-evalue`
  :   MMseqs search evalue cutoff [default: 1e-5]

+`-fm, --fast-mmseqs`
+:    MMseqs search only against a database of representative sequences.
+     [default: False]

 `-rnf, --report-not-flanked`
 :    Report in results hotspots that have flanked conserved genes only on one
     side (located on the end of non-circular sequences) [default: False]